SocketDev/socket-registry-js/scripts/templates/npm/README.md

 }
 ```

-### Direct Dependency
+### Plain Dependency

-Install as a direct dependency.
+Install with your preferred package manager.

 ```sh
 npm install @socketregistry/<%= it.name %>